locationtech-labs/geopyspark/README.rst

 How to Install
 --------------

-Before installing, check the above table to make sure that the abover requirements are met.
+Before installing, check the above table to make sure that the above requirements are met.

 To install via ``pip`` open the terminal and run the following:

 .. code::

-   pip install goepyspark
+   pip install geopyspark

 If you would rather install from source, you can do so by running the following in the terminal: